What is UEFI Secure Boot?

 Benefits and Limitations of UEFI Secure Boot

-UEFI Secure Boot has its fair share of advantages and limitations, just like any other technology.
+Like any other technology, UEFI Secure Boot has its advantages and limitations.
 Let’s explore the benefits and potential drawbacks of this security feature.

 Advantages of Using UEFI Secure Boot